kurth4cker/editor-wrapper/README.md

 Simple wrapper script for keeping your hands friendly.
 It just exec's `$EDITOR` if set.
 Otherwise it fallbacks to `vi` command, which is standard editor.

+**Usability Note:** I think simply setting the `$EDITOR` environment variable is more simple and usefull.
+So..
+You probably would never need such a script.

 ## Installation
 ### Requirements
 Default compilation requires: